drawwithcode/2018-group-work-group-07/README.md

 # The project

 ## Design challenges (Explain choiches behind the design of interactions and the architecture of the sketch.
 What are the most innovative elements?

-If useful, do the same for the visual design of the sketch.)
+The project consist in different pages connected with buttons that arrive to the big screen of the rainforest.
+Also when the user finish, appear a screen with all the animals and the information.

+-Big screen
+The main design problem we had was the Big Screen.
+At the begginig we started with the idea of creating a big screen to move around.
+The main problem was that if we created it, we had to cut other parts, so we decided to create a screen with all the elements, as Hidden Folks.

 -Illustrations
 We decided to do the sketch by our own designs.
-A big challenge was the the big amount of png and levels we had in the sketch.
+A big challenge was the the wide amount of png and levels we had in the sketch.
+Organize them and configurate in different levels was important.

--Big screen
-The big screen was another big challenge.
-At the begginig we started with the idea of creating a big screen to move around.
-The main problem was if we create this part, we had to cut other parts, so we decided to create a screen with all the elements as Hidden Folks.

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/sfondo.png)